|

 Trauma can also lead to long-term emotional dysregulation.
 The individual may have intense mood swings and difficulty controlling anger, or they may have ongoing feelings of numbness or detachment.
 This can make it difficult for them to form relationships.

 No matter how long ago the trauma occurred, it’s never too late to benefit from professional help.
-Some signs that you may need therapy for childhood trauma include:
+Certain mental, behavioral, and physical signs can indicate that you may need therapy for childhood trauma.

 - Persistent emotional symptoms, including mood swings or difficulty regulating feelings of anger